-- 7. We also report to those charged with governance all unadjusted misstatements which we have identified during the course of our audit other than those of a trivial nature and request that these misstatements be corrected. - 8.
-We have no unadjusted misstatements to be corrected.
+6. I also report to those charged with governance all unadjusted misstatements in the annual report and accounts which I have identified during the course of my audit, other than those of a trivial nature, and request that these misstatements be corrected.